SmileyLlama: Modifying Large Language Models for Directed Chemical Space Exploration: Results

-For the unconditional \textit{de novo} generation case, SmileyLlama learns the user prompt \textbf{Output a SMILES string for a drug like molecule with the following properties: High SARS2PRO} which pertains to minimizing the AutoDock Vina score while maximizing the drug likeliness score ($S_{DL}$) of the original iMiner reward function\cite{iminer}.
 Figure \ref{fig:3d}a compares the docking scores of the original iMiner algorithm against SmileyLlama as a function of epoch number and with number of generated molecules per iteration.
-We notice first an improved data efficiency compared to iMiner, in which SmileyLlama requires roughly one-quarter of the epochs to reach a similar level of improved docking score.
-Due to iMiner's use of SELFIES as its molecular representation, its validity is unparalleled, however, in later epochs, diversity crashes which explains the sharpening peaks in later iterations (Figure 4) and quantified further in Supplementary Figure S2 against the Guacamol benchmarks.
+We notice first an improved data efficiency compared to iMiner, in which SmileyLlama requires only $\sim$25\% of the epochs to reach a similar level of improved docking score.
+Furthermore iMiner's diversity crashes with more epochs, which explains the sharpening peaks in later iterations (Figure \ref{fig:3d}) and quantified further in Supplementary Figure 2 against the Guacamol benchmarks.
 This simply reflects convergence in the docking score, i.e. there are fewer novel molecules as docking score reaches the highest values.
-By contrast, SmileyLlama maintains more diversity while greatly improving the docking score to iMiner (Figure 4a) with some degradation in validity compared to iMiner (Supplementary Figure S2) likely due to the use of the SMILES representation.
+By contrast, SmileyLlama maintains more diversity while greatly improving the docking score to iMiner (Figure \ref{fig:3d}a) with minor degradation in validity compared to iMiner (Supplementary Figure 5).

-Figure 4b shows the property distributions of the final optimized set of novel molecules from SmileyLlama from the prompt \textbf{Output a SMILES string for a drug like molecule with the following properties: High SARS2PRO}.
-While the property distributions are satisfactory for parts of the Lipinski Rule of 5, such as number of hydrogen bond donors and